verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Life is finite and they saw orgasm as a wonderful distraction.
 - [ ] My whole life had been leading up to this moment.
 - [ ] Nocturnal camaraderie that only penniless drunks can purchase.
+- [ ] Unleashed a decade of distilled fury.